This week a “For Sale” sign went up in front of our house.

 Candied orange peels

-makes about four cups
+makes about 40 peels

 I’m not much of a sweet tooth.
 Salty over sweet, cheese over chocolate.
 But there’s no denying the power of a tiny sugar surge to pick me up and give me a boost of energy.
 When blood oranges are in season, I always make a batch of these lovely candied orange peels.
 Tucked away in a jar, they’re the perfect pick me up.
 As I pack up 25 years of living, they’re an especially welcome treat.